LearningLocker/docs/src/http-connection.md

 }
 ```

+#### Sorting With Improved Performance
+You may find that changing the sort parameter can vary the time it takes a query to run, especially when you have a large number of models.
+You can take advantage of database indexes to improve performance, more information is available about [using indexes via Mongo's documentation](https://docs.mongodb.com/manual/indexes/).
+If utilising indexes doesn't have the required performance improvement, you can instead utilise [BI tools](../guides-retrieving).

 ### Filter Parameter
 The filter parameter is a JSON encoded object.
 The keys of the object represent the names of the properties or operators.
 The values of the object represent the value you wish to filter by.